Beth (Age 75)

 Beth felt ashamed that she knew so little about finances and didn’t know who to turn to.
-The good news is that one of Beth’s friends, who’d worked with us for several years, suggested she meet with us.
+If one of Beth’s friends, who’d worked with us for several years was to suggest that she meet with us

-The first thing we did was to review copies of Beth’s financial statements and recent tax returns.
-We then:
+The first thing we'd do is to review copies of Beth’s financial statements and recent tax returns.
+We'd then:

-- Helped Beth get the accounts transferred into her name.
+- Help Beth get the accounts transferred into her name.

-- Referred Beth to an accountant and helped to reduce her tax liability taking advantage of a stepped-up basis on many of her assets.
+- Refer Beth to an accountant and help to reduce her tax liability taking advantage of a stepped-up basis on many of her assets.

-- Helped Beth develop an income plan and modify her investments to more closely match her risk tolerance
+- Help Beth develop an income plan and modify her investments to more closely match her risk tolerance

-- Referred Beth to a qualified estate attorney and worked with them to get an up-to-date living trust and other documents for Beth.
-We also got her assets titled properly to the new estate plan.
+- Refer Beth to a qualified estate attorney and worked with them to get an up-to-date living trust and other documents for Beth.
+We'd also help get her assets titled properly to the new estate plan.